 Trimmomatic stand-alone command-line application

 Trimmomatic is a fast, multithreaded command-line tool for preprocessing illumina sequencing data.
 It has been specially developed for the purification of raw sequence reads by removing low quality bases and adapter sequences prior to further downstream analyses such as mapping or assembly.
 Trimming your data correctly is an important first step that can significantly improve the accuracy and reliability of your results.
-The tool performs a series of user-defined trimming steps on FASTQ files.
-It can process both single-end (SE) and paired-end (PE) data and generate clean reads for analysis.

 Understanding the Trimmomatic trimming modes